-GENERAL INFORMATION AND USE for DHARMA ACID DYES - applicable to any brand of Acid Dyes
+Applicable to any brand of Acid Dyes

 Acid Dyes are the dye of choice for dyeing all protein fibers, like wool and other animal hair like alpaca, angora, mohair, etc., silk, feathers, and also they dye nylon.
 They are even used on leather sometimes.
 These concentrated powdered dyes are used primarily for tub-dyeing yardage or clothing, or tub dyeing or painting on protein yarns & roving.
 You can use these dyes either on top of your stove or in a washing machine but they do require very hot water to work properly.
 Washing machines don't get as hot, but do maintain consistent time, temperature and agitation, yielding more even results.
 If you are using them for direct application you would steam or microwave them.
 The only other thing needed (as a fixative) is household white vinegar or a mild powdered acid like Citric Acid which is actually more economical and eliminates the Vinegar smell.
 Textbooks and commercial dyers also talk about adding leveling agents to get the most even solid colors, like Glauber's Salt to Leveling Acid Dyes and using Ammonium Sulfate (used also for fertilizing plants) first, before the vinegar or citric, with Milling and Pre-metallized Acid Dyes, especially when dyeing paler colors.
 Check out our article - "Did you Know how Acid Dyes Work" if you are a really serious wool/silk dyer and really want to get into the chemistry and types of Acid Dyes and how they work.
-We have identified all the pure colors on the blue chart below as to what type they are, although information out there is conflicting.
+We have identified all the pure colors on the chart at the bottom of the page as to what type they are, although information out there is conflicting.
 Basically, the ones marked with an M or a P need a little more work and possibly Ammonium Sulfate to get more even "level" dye jobs.
 For low immersion dyeing, where you want lots of color separation (sometimes called "breaking", our mixes marked P are great!
 Also keep in mind that Milling and Pre-metallized Acid Dyes, while more difficult to work with, are more wash-fast and often more light-fast than Leveling Acid Dyes.
 On the color chart, the colors marked "Advanced", or marked with a + on the blue chart below, are pre-metallized mixes, and they tend to "split" the most, even more so than pure pre-metallized colors.

 Acid dyes are very economical, as they are very concentrated, react fast, and the results are very permanent for most colors (see chart below) - light and wash fast!
 The end color depends on your temperature, how much dye you use, how acid the dye-bath is, how long the fabric is in the dye, and how much fabric you have.
 Monitors and printed color charts can vary.
 Also, our color chart was done with a basic wool yarn.
 Silks sometimes come out lighter, sometimes even a different shade, so as with all dyes, it is important to test, test, test!
 If you have any problems after following the instructions, we have a "Dissolving and Trouble Shooting" segment we have written for you after much research.
 And as with all dye powders, you should handle them carefully.
 Common sense and good housekeeping (dust mask, gloves, proper ventilation, etc.) should always be used when handling any dye or chemicals.
 Keep out of reach of children and pets.